Introduction

 Tested Backups: Your Last Line of Defense Against Ransomware

-Backups must be tested regularly.
-Many businesses discover their backup was not functioning only when they try to restore after a breach.
-A backup you have never tested is not a backup – it is a hope.
+Critically, backups must be tested regularly.
+Many businesses discover their backup wasn’t functioning only when they attempt to restore after a breach.
+A backup you have never tested is not a backup — it is a hope.

 Your 7-Step Cybersecurity Action Plan for 2026

-Knowing the threats is only valuable if it leads to action.
-Here is a practical, prioritized starting point for small businesses that want to meaningfully improve their security posture this year.
+Knowing the threats is only valuable if it leads to decisive action.
+Here is a practical, prioritized starting point for small businesses ready to meaningfully strengthen their security posture this year:

-- Conduct a security audit: Identify every device, application, and system that touches your business data.
-Map where sensitive data lives, who has access to it, and what protections are currently in place.
+- Conduct a security audit — Identify every device, application, and system that touches your business data.
+Map where sensitive data lives, who has access, and what protections are currently in place.

-- Enable MFA everywhere: Email, cloud storage, CRM, accounting software, banking – every account that matters should require MFA.
-Do this first.
+- Enable MFA everywhere — Email, cloud storage, CRM, accounting software, banking — every account that matters requires MFA.
+Do this first, today.

-- Patch and update systematically: Establish a regular patching schedule for all software and systems.
+- Patch and update systematically — Establish a regular patching schedule for all software and systems.
 Automate updates wherever possible.
-If your business relies on legacy software that can no longer be updated, plan its replacement.
+If your business relies on legacy software that can no longer be updated, plan its replacement now.

-- Train your team – and retrain them: Regular, updated training on recognizing phishing, handling credentials safely, and reporting suspicious activity is essential.
-Refresh it as attack techniques evolve.
+- Train your team — and retrain them regularly — Current, updated training on recognizing phishing attempts, handling credentials safely, and reporting suspicious activity is essential.
+Refresh it continuously as attack techniques evolve.

-- Test your backups: Verify that your backup systems are functioning, current, and restorable.
-Schedule a test restore this month if you have not done one recently.
+- Test your backups — Verify that your backup systems are functioning, current, and fully restorable.
+Schedule a test restore this month if you haven’t done one recently.

-- Partner with a security-aware technology team: You do not need an in-house security department.
-A technology partner who builds with security in mind from the start can deliver far more protection per dollar than patching problems after they occur.
+- Partner with a security-aware technology team — You don’t need an in-house security department.
+A technology partner who builds security in from day one delivers far more protection per dollar than patching problems after they occur.

 Cybersecurity Is Not an IT Problem - It Is a Business Problem

-Treating cybersecurity as a technical concern to be handled by whoever manages the Wi-Fi has done enormous damage to small businesses over the past decade.
-When security is deprioritized and underfunded, it gets ignored until something goes wrong – and by then, the damage is already done.
+Treating cybersecurity as a technical concern to be handled by whoever manages the office Wi-Fi has caused enormous, preventable damage to small businesses over the past decade.
+When security is deprioritized and underfunded, it gets ignored until something goes catastrophically wrong — and by then, the damage is already done.

 In 2026, cybersecurity is a leadership conversation.
-It is about business continuity, customer trust, legal liability, and competitive reputation.
-A breach does not just cost money to fix – it costs customers who no longer trust you with their data, partners who reconsider their relationship with you, and employees who question the stability of the organization.
+It encompasses business continuity, customer trust, legal liability, and competitive reputation.
+A breach doesn’t just cost money to remediate — it costs customers who no longer trust you with their data, partners who reconsider their relationship with your business, and employees who question the organization’s long-term stability.

-Businesses that treat cybersecurity as a strategic investment – not a reluctant expense – build something beyond protection.
+Businesses that treat cybersecurity as a strategic investment rather than a reluctant expense build something beyond protection.
 They build trust.
 And in an economy where customers are increasingly aware of data privacy, trust is a real and measurable competitive advantage.

 The Window to Act Is Now - Not After the Breach